 The webinars will address continuity-related topics and include presenters from varied backgrounds and experiences.
 A webinar is a web-based informational or training seminar (a presentation, lecture, workshop or seminar) that is transmitted over the internet.
 These webinars will feature new continuity topics once a month and are free to the public.
 Each webinar will accommodate the first 500 visitors that enter the website at the time of the webinar.
 In addition to airing live, each webinar will be recorded and viewable after it completes, for your convenience.

-The next webinar will be on Wednesday, February 4, 2015 at 2:00pm.
-The topic of discussion will be The Role of Continuity in the Immigration and Customs Enforcement Environment being presented by Mr. Mark Brown, Continuity Program Manager, National Emergency Management Division, Office of Intelligence, U.S. Immigration and Customs Enforcement.
+The next webinar will be on Wednesday, April 1, 2015 at 2:00pm.
+The topic of discussion will be No-Notice Continuity Deployment Drills being presented by Richard Schroeder from the Office of Intelligence and Analysis (I&A), Department of Homeland Security (DHS).

 Webinars last approximately one hour.
 After the presentation is complete, you will have an opportunity to ask questions via the chat feature in the webinar system.